Glamorganshire Canal: Operation

 Richard Crawshay was the principal shareholder in the canal company, and seems to have used his influence to his own advantage, treating the canal as his own.
 His attempts to squeeze the profits of the other ironmasters led to them proposing a Tramroad from Merthyr to Cardiff, to compete with the canal.
 Crawshay resisted this, and the canal tolls were reduced somewhat, but the ironmasters on the east side of the Taff Valley soon built the Merthyr Tramroad, which opened in 1802 and linked their iron works to the canal at Abercynon, near the River Taff aqueduct.

 Water for the top of the canal was obtained from the tail races from Cyfarthfa ironworks, which had previously been fed back into the River Taff, so that it could be reused by the Plymouth ironworks.
 In order to safeguard this supply, all water discharged from the third lock was supposed to be fed into the Plymouth feeder, rather than the canal below it.
 This was a source of dispute for some years, with legal action instituted by both sides and the occasional bout of vandalism to ensure water actually flowed to the Plymouth works.
 The situation was eased with the opening of the Merthyr Tramroad, as there was less traffic on the upper section, and therefore less water used by the locks.

 The canal was profitable for many years.
-Dividends were limited to eight percent by the authorising act of Parliament, and so between 1804 and 1828 the profits were used to give refunds to the traders, periods when no tolls were charged, and others when they were reduced to one quarter of the rate fixed by the act.
+Dividends were limited to eight per cent by the authorising act of Parliament, and so between 1804 and 1828 the profits were used to give refunds to the traders, periods when no tolls were charged, and others when they were reduced to one quarter of the rate fixed by the act.
 From 1841 railways began to encroach onto the canal's territory, when the Taff Vale Railway opened to Merthyr.
 The canal held its own for another twenty years, but in the 1870s the ironworks started to close, while some moved to the manufacture of steel.

+The canal passed over the Bute Docks Feeder with a small aqueduct built in the late 1830s, at the north-east corner of Cardiff Castle.
+The feeder fed the Bute Docks, having extracted water from Blackweir on the River Taff.
+There was an overflow from the canal into the feeder.

-1876 was the first year when the canal company was unable to pay the full eight percent dividend, and profits fell rapidly after that.
+1876 was the first year when the canal company was unable to pay the full eight per cent dividend, and profits fell rapidly after that.
 The canal was sold to the Marquess of Bute in 1885, who made some improvements at the Cardiff end, but six railway companies were serving Merthyr by 1886, all competing for traffic.
 The upper sections, particularly the 4 mi pound at Aberfan, was suffering from severe subsidence as a result of the coal mining.
 An inspection was carried out, and the canal was closed from Merthyr to Abercynon on 6 December 1898, to safeguard the village of Aberfan.